sorrtory/VKEdu-WebTech/README.md

 > Django REST Framework is nice but I realised it too late.

 - Likes.
-User can't like himself
+User can like Answers and Questions but not his own ones.
 - Correct.
-User can't like
+User can mark Answers to his own Questions.

 Unauthorized user can't see this features, actually

 ### 6. WSGI